kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 scheduler may choose another node with higher priority Pods.

-When multiple nodes exist for preemption and none of the above scenarios apply, we expect the scheduler to choose a node with the lowest priority.
-If that is not the case, it may indicate a bug in the scheduler.
+When multiple nodes exist for preemption and none of the above scenarios apply, the scheduler chooses a node with the lowest priority.

 ## Interactions of Pod priority and QoS